-The VCAA Plain English Speaking Award in Victoria
+The Plain English Speaking Award (PESA)

-Plain English Speaking Award 2014
+Registrations for the 2019 Plain English Speaking Award are now open.

-The Plain English Speaking Award (PESA) is a public speaking competition for students aged 15-18 years.
-PESA provides an excellent opportunity for students to build self-confidence and extend their skills in oral communication, speech writing and research.
+PESA is a public-speaking competition for students aged 15-18 years.
+It provides an excellent opportunity for students to build self-confidence and extend their skills in oral communication, speech writing and research.